-For a more under-the-radar hike, head southwest of Tokyo to Kamakura.
-Here, you can try the Tenen Hiking Trail for some off-the-beaten-path Tokyo travel.
+For more under-the-radar hiking in Japan, head southwest of Tokyo to Kamakura.
+It's the perfect place for day hiking near Tokyo.
+Here, you can try the Ten-en Hiking Course for some off-the-beaten-path Tokyo travel.
 This hike connects Kencho-ji Temple and Zuisen-ji Temple and is part of the Kamakura Wildlife Protection Area.
-On the Tenen Hiking Trail, you’ll cross bamboo groves and valleys.
+On the Ten-en Hiking Course, you’ll cross bamboo groves and valleys.
 Be on the lookout for tomb caves called yagura along the path.
 Set on the ridge of the mountains, you’ll also get stunning mountain and sea views.

 To get to there, take the Shonan-Shinjuku Line or the Yokosuka Line to Kamakura Station.
 Then, take the No. 4 bus until the end (Kamakura-gu).
 Try this hike in fall to see the warm autumnal tones cover the mountainside.

 Ten-en Hiking Course Trailhead天園ハイキングコース